bhagya099/express_project_incode/README.md

  This action plan will allow you to provide, in 3 steps, a prototype to the Mr.Coffee company.

  For completing this project I have to create a 3 branches to make this in 3 projects.

+To make this project I install "nodemon","express" and for recieving data i used "postman" and vscode extention "thunder"